On day 103 of my 366-day self-care challenge, I did my best to mitigate jet lag and did a little walking in the airport.

-Those who travel a lot for business understand how challenging it can be to work in physical activity when you’re away from home.
+If you travel a lot, for business or otherwise, then you probably understand how challenging it can be to work in physical activity when you’re away from home.

-At home, our routines and schedules help us stay on track.
+Our normal routines and schedules help us stay on track.
 On the road, however, anything goes.
-Our schedule is rarely predictable.
-When we travel, we have a tendency to get up early and stay up late, which doesn’t leave a lot of time for exercise.
+Our schedule is rarely predictable, and we have a tendency to get up early and stay up late, which doesn’t leave a lot of time for exercise.

-This is good news to those of us with unpredictable schedules that make consistent exercise difficult.
+This is good news to those of us with unpredictable schedules, making consistent exercise difficult.
 It’s comforting to know that “moving more” doesn’t have to include a 3-hour workout at the gym.
 All of us can take a handful of 10-minute breaks throughout the day.

 How do you accumulate your minutes?